CrewCare Assisted Music Business Industry Training (AMBIT)

 It’s no secret that our industry has been doing it tough, this is why our programs are not only free, but participants will receive a small stipend for their participation.
 Upon completion of the practical and upskill modules, participants will receive a certificate of completion which will be industry recognized.
 The program is broken down into five categories listed below.

-The Foundation Training is the base training program that will be freely available to anyone who wants to know more about working in the live music industry.
-This module will showcase several instructional videos, freely available on the CrewCare website, that provide an overview into specific areas of operation within the industry.
+The Foundation Training is the base training program that is freely available to anyone who wants to know more about working in the live music industry.
+This module showcases several instructional videos, freely available on the CrewCare website, that provide an overview into specific areas of operation within the industry.

 These ’hand’s on’ modules are designed to provide practical training to participants that want to learn about a specific area of the industry.
 Some of these areas include:

 The 1 day on the job program is divided into two parts – the online training modules and the practical program.
 Melbourne suppliers will host 4 hour practical inductions and online training modules for participants that are designed to provide a basic overview of what it means to work within that area of the industry.

 Training Commencement: exact dates TBC dependent on Covid restrictions.
 All participants will be notified of exact dates via email at the start of the month.

 - Online Modules - 1st round (Audio, Video, Lighting) undertaken: January 2021

 - Face to face Modules - 1st round (Rigging, Audio, Video, Lighting) undertaken: January 2021

 - Online Modules - 2nd round - (Audio, Video, Lighting) undertaken: February 2021

 - Face to face Modules - 2nd round (Rigging, Audio, Video, Lighting) undertaken: February 2021